Omojolailerioluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all users and their home directories,sorted by users
+a shell script that creates a file named exactly containing ..... the text best school ending by a new line